-- After a vaginal delivery, you will move to a postpartum room a few hours after birth and stay until 1-2 days later.
-If you have a cesarean delivery you will stay an extra day, 3-4 days, prior to going home. - While at the hospital, the on-call provider will check in with you daily after your delivery.
+- After a vaginal delivery, you will move to a postpartum room.
+You will stay in the postpartum wing for 1-2 days before going home.
+If you have a cesarean delivery, you will stay an extra day before going home. - While at the hospital, the on-call provider will check in with you daily after your delivery.